EDUCATION

 - Children from coastal areas of Thiruvananthapuram

-- Children living with HIV/AIDS in the district of Thiruvananthapuram
+- Children living with HIV/AIDS in Thiruvananthapuram district

 - Focus on self-confidence, communication, and coping strategies